calmwriter/simple/docs.md

-This documentation describes how to use the Pavel bondage cross.
+This documentation describes how to use the Pavel automated bondage cross.

 Note the bondage device is totally unsafe for children, teenagers, pets, and wildlife.